openhab/org.openhab.binding.zwave/doc/qubino/zmnhda_0_0.md

 ### Parameter 65: Dimming time (soft on/off)

 Dimming time (soft on/off)
-Set value means time of moving the Dimmer between min. and max. dimming values by short press of push button I1 or controlled through UI.

-  * Default value 100 (Dimming time between min. and max. dimming values is 1s)
-  * 1- 255 = 10mseconds – 2550mseconds (2,55s), step is 10mseconds
+<p&gtSet value means time of moving the Dimmer between min. and max. dimming values by short press of push button I1 or controlled through UI.</p&gt <ul&gt<li&gtDefault value 100 (Dimming time between min. and max. dimming values is 1s)</li&gt <li&gt1- 255 = 10mseconds – 2550mseconds (2,55s), step is 10mseconds </li&gt </ul&gt
 Values in the range 1 to 255 may be set.

 The manufacturer defined default value is ```100```.